radiantone/pyfi-private/docs/overview/index.rst

 PYFI is a distributed data flow and computation system that runs on transactional messaging infrastructure.
 It implements the concept of a NVM Networked-Virtual-Machine by distributing logic over networked hardware CPU/GPU processors.

-The entire PYFI stack, as a whole, provides a complete "Managed Compute Platform" (MCP) with specialized, best-of-breed tooling to support different layers of concern, such as:
+The entire PYFI stack, as a whole, provides a complete "Managed Compute Platform" (MCP) with specialized tooling to support different layers of concern, such as:

 - Hardware Compute Resources
 - Compute Availability & Scheduling